ibm-cloud-docs/assistant/deploy-web-link.md

 1. From the Assistant tab, click to open the tile for the assistant that you want to deploy.

-1. Go to the **Integrations** section, and then click **Add integration**.
+1. Click **Add integration**.

 1. Click the **Preview link** integration tile.

-1. Optionally edit the preview link integration name and description, and then click **Create**.
+    A preview page is displayed and a new preview web page is created for you.

-    A URL is added to the page.
-Click it to open the preview web page.
+1. Click `x` to close the preview page.

+The integration is named *Preview*.
+You cannot change the name.